MichaelDiam/Plagiarism_Detector_Project/README.md

 * Train your model and deploy it using SageMaker.
 * Evaluate your deployed classifier.

+Please see the [README](https://github.com/udacity/ML_SageMaker_Studies/tree/master/README.md) for instructions on setting up a SageMaker notebook and downloading the project files (as well as the other notebooks).

 ---

 This project is part of the Udacity Machine Learning Engineer Nanodegree Program <https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009t>